KQM-git/TCL/characters/geo/zhongli.md

 * Zhongli's attack string does not always interact with C6 Fischl on his first attack.

 **Charged Attack**
-Zhongli consumes 20 stamina to lunge forward causing spears to fall along his path.
+Consumes 20 stamina to to lunge forward, causing stone spears to fall along his path.

 | String | Talent 6% | Frames | MV/s |
 | :--- | :--- | :--- | :--- |
 | N1C | 206.1% | - | - |

 **Plunge**
+Plunges from mid-air to strike the ground below, damaging opponents along the path and dealing AoE DMG upon impact.

 | Damage Type | Talent 6% |
 | :--- | :--- |